How to Become a Biological Technician: Duties, Requirements, Certifications, Job Outlook, and Salary

-- Patient Care – Because biological technicians often work with test subjects directly, patient care experience is a plus.
+- Patient Care – Because biological technicians often work directly with test subjects, patient care experience is valuable.

-- Communication – EMTs and paramedics have insight into how to best communicate with medical professionals.
+- Communication – EMTs and paramedics know how to best communicate with medical professionals.

-- Organizational Skills – EMTs and paramedics begin and end their day with lists, set tasks, records, and documentation—very similar to how bio techs begin must follow a strict set of guidelines and procedures when fulfilling their responsibilities.
+- Organizational Skills – EMTs and paramedics begin and end their days with lists, records, and documentation—it’s a process very similar to how bio techs begin must follow a strict set of guidelines and procedures when fulfilling their responsibilities.

-- Strong Stomach – If an EMT or paramedic can field dress a wound, they’ll know how to collect samples from patients.
+- Strong Stomach –If an EMT or paramedic can field dress a wound, they’ll be okay collecting samples from patients.